omrasal/Real-Estate-Portfolio-Optimization/README.md

 # Real Estate Portfolio Optimization

 ## Project Overview
 This project aims to optimize a real estate portfolio by selecting properties to deleverage while maximizing 10-year returns and equity.
-It was developed as a final project for the Optimization and Process Analytics course which is a part of the Business Intelligence and Analytics MS prorgram.
+It was developed as a final project for the Optimization and Process Analytics course which is a part of the Business Intelligence and Analytics MS program.

 ## Business Understanding
 The goal of this project is to: